movidius/ncappzoo/apps/topcoder_example/README.md

 Now that you have a working framework, follow these instructions to create `submissions.zip`

-1. Compile your custom trained network
+1. Compile your custom trained network.
-   For Caffe based networks, rename your weights file as weights.caffemodel, deploy.prototxt as network.prototxt, and then call `make compile`.
+   + For Caffe based networks, rename your weights file as weights.caffemodel, deploy.prototxt as network.prototxt, and then call `make compile`.
-   For Tensorflow based networks, refer https://movidius.github.io/ncsdk/tf_compile_guidance.html.
+   + For Tensorflow based networks, refer https://movidius.github.io/ncsdk/tf_compile_guidance.html.
-2. Run inference on provisional dataset and generate `inferences.csv` `make infer`
+2. Run inference on provisional dataset and generate `inferences.csv`
+   + `make infer`
-3. Compress all files required to make a valid submission `make zip`
+3. Compress all files required to make a valid submission
+   + `make zip`

 ## Troubleshooting